sivasonaiv/my-notes/README.md

 * Splits a Spark application into tasks and schedules them to run on executors
 * Driver is where the task scheduler lives and spawns tasks across workers
 * Driver coordinates workers and overall execution of tasks
+* Driver access Spark through SparkContext object which represents a connection to computing cluster

 ##### Worker
 * Workers (aka slaves) are running Spark instances where executors live to execute tasks.
 They are the compute nodes in Spark.